 This is a bit of an odd one, as facts about Machu Picchu go.
 There are, as we’ve alluded to already, quite a lot of rules and regulations surrounding Machu Picchu.
-You can understand it: it gets a lot of visitors passing through and Peru wants to protect its history and heritage as much as possible.
+You can understand it: it’s a really popular site and the Peru wants to protect its history and heritage as much as possible.
 You can read the full list of prohibited activities at Machu Picchu but we’ve picked out some of the more unusual ones.

 It is prohibited to “do obscene acts inappropriate in a public place and that threaten morals and good manners such as undressing, disguising, lying down or running”.
 That includes things like arriving in your country’s traditional dress – like kilts or lederhosen.

 You can kind of see where this comes from.
 Machu Picchu is a sacred site of the Incas.
 The people of Peru would like you to treat it with reverence and respect, not go crazy trying to get the best picture in a funny costume with your mates.
-Oh, and remember you can’t use a selfie stick to get your photo either because they’re banned too.
+Oh, but you can’t use a selfie stick to get your photo either, because they’re banned too.